-This business plan sets out how I intend to fulfil my statutory obligations in the year from April 2024 and includes a review of 2023-2024.
-This is the tenth annual business plan for the Office of the Registrar of Consultant Lobbyists.
+This business plan sets out how I intend to fulfil my statutory obligations in the year from April 2025 and includes a review of 2024-2025.
+This is the eleventh annual business plan for the Office of the Registrar of Consultant Lobbyists.

 My role as Registrar is set out in the Transparency of Lobbying, Non-party Campaigning and Trade Union Administration Act 2014 ('the Act').
-The Registrar is independent of Government and the public affairs sector and I account to Parliament for implementation of the provisions of the Act.
+The Registrar is independent of government and the public affairs sector and I account to Parliament for implementation of the provisions of the Act.

-Transparent, ethical lobbying can contribute to effective public policy making; but this requires politicians and officials actively to consider a variety of policy inputs, not only those from the most organised or well-funded parties.
+Transparent, ethical lobbying can play an important part in effective public policy making.
+But for this to be the case politicians and officials must also actively seek and consider a variety of policy inputs, not only those from the most organised or well-funded parties.
 The work of my Office supports this by putting the activities of consultant lobbyists into the public domain.

-During 2024-2025, with the support of my Office, I will continue to seek improvements to our processes and activities to aid compliance and minimise the burden on registrants.
-This will include a further review of my guidance and continued awareness raising communications, in particular in relation to the general election.
-We will start to explore whether AI can usefully support our work with registrants and other stakeholders.
+During 2025-2026 my Office will continue to seek improvements to our processes and activities to maximise transparency, aid compliance and minimise the burden on registrants.
+This will include a further review of my guidance and continued awareness raising communications.
+We will continue to explore whether AI can usefully support our work with registrants and other stakeholders.

-My preference is to support compliance and my Office works with registrants and potential registrants to actively provide information and advice.
-Alongside this, I will enforce the requirements of the Act with clarity, using statutory penalties where necessary and investigate where there is reasonable information to suggest non-compliance.
+My preference is to support compliance and my Office works with registrants and potential registrants to provide information and advice.
+Alongside this, I enforce the requirements of the Act with clarity, using statutory penalties where necessary and investigate where there is reasonable information to suggest non-compliance.